About Flexible GPUs

 To make sure you have the most up-to-date values, use the ReadFlexibleGpuCatalog method as reference.

-As with all instances, you can modify the type of an instance that has fGPUs attached to it.
-However, the number of attached fGPUs might be incompatible with the new instance type (number of vCores, amount of memory, and processor generation).
+As with all VMs, you can modify the type of a VM that has fGPUs attached to it.
+However, the number of attached fGPUs might be incompatible with the new VM type (number of vCores, amount of memory, and processor generation).
 Different behaviors occur depending on the conversion:

 Old Type New Type Conversion Behavior